pythonai200425/pages_ai/f_reinforcement/q01_into.md

 It answers this question:

-👉 "If I am in this situation and I do this action, how good is it?"
+👉 "If I am in this board state and I place my mark in this square, how good is it?"

-For Rock Paper Scissors, the table is tiny
+For Tic Tac Toe, the table is larger than Rock Paper Scissors

-States = what happened last round
+States = board configurations
-Actions = what I choose now
+Actions = which empty square I choose

 Example (conceptual, not code):

-* Last round was a WIN
+Board state S:

+❌ ⭕ ❌
+⭕ ❌ ⬜
+⬜ ⭕ ⬜

+Possible actions:

-  * If I play 🟡 → value 0.2
+* Place at (2,0) → value 0.4
-  * If I play 📄 → value 0.5
+* Place at (2,2) → value 0.9
-  * If I play ✂️ → value 0.1
+* Place at (1,2) → value 0.1

 Higher number = better idea

 ## 6️⃣ How the Q-table is updated (baby steps)

-After each round:
+After each move:

 1. Agent picks an action
-2. Game gives a reward
+2. Game gives a reward (if terminal)
 3. Agent updates ONE number in the Q-table

 Simple idea: